e-Learning Blog

 <Moodle Construction>

-Installs open source middleware such as apache (Nginx), php (php-fpm), and postgresql.
+We will install open-source middleware such as apache (Nginx), php (php-fpm), and postgresql.

-・ Moodle Installation
+・ Installation of Moodle

-・ Moodle Configuration
+・ Configuration of Moodle

 ・Customization, Plugin Development